luckycdev/bwchatstats/README.md

 mod that sends information about your hypixel bedwars enemies to your party chat

-WIP

 ## Roadmap / to-do list
-- lags whole game when checking stats
 - allow caps in aliases
 - when "/bwcs aaaa" is run nothing is shown - it should probably show /bwcs help output
-- all commands colors & formatting to look nicer
 - click to copy in /bwcs getapikey
 - order team messages and say who to target
 - brain function to check if theyre nicked (if 0.00 stats then /w name) and warn if they are